PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-The first instance in this series is this video featuring express train cars in Tohoku and Hokkaido districts with “Bird Song” that is a theme song of the classic adult game Air, which was uploaded to NND on March 7th, 2007.
+The first instance in this series is this video featuring express train cars in Tohoku and Hokkaido districts with “Bird Song” that is a theme song of the classic adult game Air, which was uploaded to NND on March 7th, 2007 (shown below).
 This is known as the oldest Train MAD video in NND.

 More than 1600 videos in this series have been posted to NND.

 Heavy Stopover Series

 The Heavy Stopover Series (大変な途中下車シリーズ, Taihen na Tochuugesha Series) is a series in train MADs which focus on remix of announcements in both trains and at stations.